 Cell Culture Technician

-Today Lonza is a global leader in life sciences.
-We are more than 15,000 employees in more than 100 locations around the world.
+Today, Lonza is a global leader in life sciences operating across three continents.
 While we work in science, there’s no magic formula to how we do it.
 Our greatest scientific solution is talented people working together, devising ideas that help businesses to help people.
 In exchange, we let our people own their careers.
 Their ideas, big and small, genuinely improve the world.
 And that’s the kind of work we want to be part of.

-This position is based in our Morrisville, NC facility and is responsible for the manufacture of cell products used in primary research including isolation and culturing of primary cells derived from human or animal tissues and organs.
+Lonza Morrisville, NC has an exciting opportunity for a Cell Culture Technician .
+The successful candidate will join a great team and be responsible for the manufacture of cell products used in primary research including isolation and culturing of primary cells derived from human or animal tissues and organs.
 Responsible for the operation of production equipment, maintaining records, and laboratory environment to comply with Good Manufacturing Practices, ISO 9000 regulations, and Standard Operating Procedures.
-May perform with in-process testing to assure batches meet specifications.

 - Using aseptic technique, performs primary isolations of specific cell types from human and animal tissues by using dissection or other isolation methods.

 - Performs isolations in a Laminar Flow Biological Safety Cabinet.

 - Primarily focuses on isolating cells from bone marrow, peripheral blood, cord blood and leukapaks.